sailscastshq/docs.sailscasts.com/docs/klean-ui/components/input.md

 - Every input needs a visible associated label unless the application has a justified accessible-name alternative.
 - Help and error text connect through `aria-describedby`.
 - Invalid state uses `aria-invalid`; color is never the only signal.
+- Stable empty errors remain unannounced until they contain useful text.
 - Native required and disabled behavior stays native.
 - Focus remains visible in light, dark, and high-contrast contexts.
 - Validation waits for blur or submission instead of punishing untouched input.
-- A failed submission that needs announcement uses one application-owned error summary and focus recovery.
+- A failed submission that needs announcement uses one application-owned error summary and focus recovery, not `role="alert"` on every inline error.